 Now, admittedly I don’t have many slow cooker chicken recipes, but Slow Cooker Chili Chicken & Pumpkin Stew is a comforting dish that doesn’t take long to prep at all.

 Why not give the chicken its spice rub and chop all the veggies the night before (place in airtight containers in the fridge) and in the morning just dump all the ingredients into your slow cooker and set it on low for the day.

 By dinner time all you have to do is cook some rice (use microwave rice if you like, I won’t tell!) and dish dinner up.

-These last few recipes use chicken breasts and don’t quite fit into the other categories above!
+These last few recipes use different cuts of chicken and don’t quite fit into the other categories above!

 - Make Cajun Chicken and serve with your choice of Syn-free sides like couscous, rice, and salad.

 - This recipe for Lemon and Thyme Chicken Skewers is an oldie on my blog!
 It uses chicken breast mini fillets, but if you can’t find those, just cut chicken breasts into strips to thread onto skewers.

 I hope you have found a Slimming World chicken recipe here to tickle your taste buds.
 There are lots more on their way, so do check back from time to time to try something new!